Paddy Linden

-Paddy Linden (born 1954/1955) is a Gaelic footballer with Ballybay Pearse Brothers and Monaghan.
+Paddy Linden (born 1954/1955) is a former Gaelic footballer with Ballybay Pearse Brothers and Monaghan.
 He was a goalkeeper for the teams and often a corner-back for Ballybay.
 For nearly two decades he was an inter-county player.
 He is a nephew of the late Cavan player Jack Smallhorny.

 Career

 Early career

 He served his apprenticeship with Paul McCarthy, the Ballybay, Monaghan and Railway Cup Ulster player.
 When McCarthy moved into the forward line for Ballybay's replayed 1975 county champions final against Castleblayney Faughs, the position of goalkeeper became available and Linden took the opportunity.
 Ballybay won a county Division One League title in 1978, with Linden in nets, but he had to wait eight years for another.
 He won a county league medal in 1986 and a Senior County Championship medal in 1987.
 Joe McMahon, known for his part in the Ballybay-Drumhowan Murray Cup amalgamation side, originally asked Linden in to try the netminder position when Linden was a young man.
 He played with players such as Kieran Finlay and Gerry Duffy, and the Tullycorbet parish combination got a Murry Cup title.